squidfunk/mkdocs-material/docs/plugins/blog.md

 ---

-#### `draft`
+#### <!-- md:setting config.draft -->

 <!-- md:version 9.2.0 --> ·
 <!-- md:default `false` -->

-Including draft posts might be desired in deploy previews.
-Use this setting to specify whether the plugin should include posts marked as drafts when
+Including [draft posts][post.config.draft] can be useful in deploy previews.
-[building your project]:
+Use this setting to specify whether the plugin should include posts marked as drafts when [building your project]:

 === "Render drafts"